-The principal investigators, currently Charlotte Sornborger and Pete McCalmont, are past or present BLCT board members and spend substantial amounts of time in the field, especially during the spring/summer nesting period.
-Over the last 25 years they have marked over 400 different female terrapin, observed hundreds of hatchlings emerging from the protected hatching nests to the surrounding estuarine waters, and supervised research activities of many field assistants at the high school and college level.
+The principal investigators, Charlotte Sornborger and Pete McCalmont, and a growing cohort of experts, volunteers and interns, have spent substantial amounts of time in the field, especially during the spring/summer nesting period.
+They have marked hundreds of different female terrapin, observed hundreds of hatchlings emerging from the protected hatching nests to the surrounding estuarine waters, and supervised research activities of many field assistants at the high school and college level.

 Read a report of the 2016 field season